Epiteks/eblih/USAGE.md

-    getacl repo                 -- Get the acls set for the repository setacl repo user acl        -- Set (or remove) an acl for user on repo [TODO]setgacl repo group acl        -- Set (or remove) an acl for users in group on repo ACL format:
+    getacl repo                 -- Get the acls set for the repository setacl repo user acl        -- Set (or remove) an acl for user on repo [TODO]setgacl repo group acl        -- Set (or remove) an acl for users in group on repo delete repo                 -- Delete the repository repo ACL format:
                                 r for read
                                 w for write
                                 a for admin
 ````

-* [TODO]Group mode
+* Group mode
 ````
 Commands :
-[TODO]create name                 -- Create the group name [TODO]create name users           -- Create the group name with users (one or more) [TODO]add name users              -- Add users (one or more) to the group name [TODO]remove name                 -- Remove the group name [TODO]remove name users           -- Remove users (one or more) from the group name [TODO]list                        -- List the groups [TODO]list name                   -- List the users in the group name
+    create name                 -- Create the group name add name user acl           -- Add user to the group name with acl (Update user if already in group) delete name                 -- Remove the group name delete name users           -- Remove users (one or more) from the group name list                        -- List the groups
+    list name                   -- List the users in the group name rename name newname         -- Change group name into new group name ACL format:
+                                r for read
+                                w for write
+                                a for admin
 ````

 * SSHKey mode